Home

 Table Mountain, Cape Town

-Devil's Peak is left and Lion's Head on the right of the mountain.
+Devil's Peak to the left and Lion's Head to the right of the mountain.

 What makes the mountain so impressive, is that it rises virtually straight out of the ocean to a height of 1 087m (at Maclear's Beacon - the highest point).